 Calii Love is a bowl lovers’ heaven.
-Superfood-packed, California and Hawaiian-inspired poke bowls or salad bowls are named after feelings (ie – grateful, invincible, joyful, etc.) and range from $11.95 – $15.95.
-There are plenty of vegan, kosher, and gluten-free options including fish and meat, so your mindful meat-eating friends can join.
-Grab a bowl to go, or eat in one of the many locations, and end lunch with an adaptogen-rich latte.
+Superfood-packed, California-style poke bowls or salad bowls are named after feelings (i.e. Grateful, Amazing, Joyful, etc.) and range from $11.95 – $15.95.
+There are plenty of vegan, kosher, and gluten-free topping options including fish and meat, so your mindful meat-eating friends can join.
+Grab a bowl to go, or eat in one of the restaurant’s Toronto locations and end your lunch with an adaptogen-rich latte.
 Get ready to get hooked on that Calii life!

-This spot may be best known for its vegan donuts, but Bloomer’s does a full lunch and dinner menu which is totally organic, GMO-free, and vegan.
+While Bloomer’s may be best known for its incredible vegan donuts, but the restaurant does a full lunch and dinner menu which is totally organic, GMO-free, and vegan.
 Choose from a small but fully-loaded lunch menu of salads, bowls, bean burgers, sandwiches, and some more decadent options like poutine, tempeh wings, and mac ‘n cheese.
 Save your trip here for a healthy-ish day and get a birthday cake donut to-go.

-The Beet has been mainstay in the junction for 10 years, offering an organic, sustainable menu with a more elevated take than the average eco-friendly eatery.
-There are as many options for carnivores as there are for vegans here from Tempeh falafel tacos to flat iron steak on a bun.
-There is also a full list of beer and cocktails and an indulgent weekend brunch you’ll want to come back for!
+The Beet has been mainstay in The Junction for nearly 10 years, offering a certified organic and sustainable menu with a more elevated take than the average eco-friendly eatery.
+There are as many options for carnivores as for vegans here from Tempeh Falafel Tacos to loaded avocado to flat iron steak on a bun.
+There is also a full list of beer and cocktails and the resto does an indulgent weekend brunch you’ll definitely want to come back for.

-Bolt keeps it simple, super-clean, and convenient.
-You’ll find four vegetarian bowl and salad options, and daily offering of soups and stews, plus a regular rotation of smoothies and cold-pressed juices.
-Expect a light, protein-packed lunch choice your body will love you for.
+Bolt keeps it simple, super-clean and convenient.
+Here you’ll find four vegetarian bowls, four salads, a daily offering of soups and stews, and a regular rotation of smoothies and cold-pressed juices.
+Expect a light, protein-packed lunch that your body will love you for!

-Hibiscus is a cozy family-run vegetarian cafe in Kensington market and it’s the perfect repose from a busy day.
-Fuel up with the signature 42-ingredient salad (with quinoa, kelp, sweet potatoes, broccoli, tofu, etc. etc.) or one of the savoury buckwheat crepes.
-Can’t make it to the market?
-Hibiscus just opened a new space in Assembly Chef’s Hall!
+Hibiscus is a cozy family-run vegetarian cafe in Kensington Market is the perfect repose from a busy day.
+Fuel up with its signature 42-ingredient salad (with quinoa, kelp, sweet potatoes, broccoli, tofu, etc. etc.) or a soup that’s served with a hearty raw cracker, or one of its savoury buckwheat crepes.

-Comfort food gets a paleo-inspired spin here at Simple Kitchen.
-The selection of simple boxes, salads, and bowls make for a fully-loaded plant-based lunch for those unafraid of cauliflower rice or zucchini noodles.
-Or, go for a bone broth and a grass-fed burger on an Unbun.
-Stop in and get some ingredients for dinner at the simple market, or eat in and have lunch with a glass of Kombucha on tap.
+Comfort food gets a paleo-inspired spin here at The Simple Kitchen which means it’s gluten and dairy free.
+The selection of simple boxes, salads, and bowls make for a fully loaded plant-based lunch for those unafraid of cauliflower rice or zucchini noodles.
+If that’s not your jam, go for a bone broth and a grassfed burger on an Unbun.
+You can even stop in and get some ingredients for dinner at the market, or eat in and have lunch with a glass of kombucha on tap.

-Quick service meets upscale at Away Kitchen, the sister restaurant to Awai in Bloor West Village.
+Quick service meets upscale at Away Kitchen that’s located on College at Beatrice.
 The menu here is totally plant-based and ethical, but you can definitely expect more ambience inside than the average quick lunch stop.
-Linger over a dairy-free pizza or oyster mushroom wellington or share some cashew cheese fondue with a colleague as you catch up on work.
+Linger over the veggie meatball sandwich or avocado toast or tuck into the smoked carrot lox that’s served on a bagel.

-This casual King West located District Eatery offers a slightly-cleaner take on pub fare.
-On the extensive menu of sharing plates, expect to see plant-based options like a vegan cheeseburger and meatloaf, zucchini-noodle pasta dishes, and a few other dishes for herbivores who maybe expected to be relegated to a plate of fries.
+The casual King West, District Eatery offers a slightly-cleaner take on pub fare.
+On the extensive menu of sharing plates, burgers, and sandwiches there are a handful of plant-based options like a vegan cheeseburger,, zucchini-noodle pasta dishes, and a few other dishes for herbivores who maybe expected to be relegated to a plate of fries.
 Pints of beer can be swapped for a glass of kombucha on tap, too.